HTML stands for "HyperText Markup Language". HTML is nothing more than computer language, when used properly a Web Page can be created.

 HTML Tag of the Day

-The HTML <br> tag is used for specifying a line break.
+The HTML <img> tag is used for embedding images into an HTML document.

 What does HTML mean?